|Nutrition Facts (per serving)|

 Gather the ingredients.

-Pour the milk into the glass and slowly add cocoa powder while blending with an immersion blender or spoon.
-An immersion blender works best because it reduces clumping of the cocoa powder.
+Pour the milk into a glass and slowly add cocoa powder while blending with an immersion blender, spoon, or a small whisk.
+An immersion blender or a small whisk work best because they reduce the clumping of the cocoa powder.

 Add powdered sugar until well blended.

-- If you do refrigerate it, make sure you give the milk a good stir or shake before drinking.
+- If you do refrigerate it, make sure to give the milk a good stir or shake before drinking.
 The cocoa powder and sugar may gravitate to the bottom, creating a "sludge."

-- Make in Bulk: Making this chocolate milk a cup at a time can be time-consuming, especially if you have kids, so you can make this by the half gallon or even gallon.
-Blend the milk with the other ingredients using a regular blender instead of an immersion blender.
-Pour it into a leak-proof plastic pitcher.
-Just shake the pitcher and pour when you are ready for a sweet treat.
+- Make the chocolate milk by the half-gallon or even gallon: Blend the milk with the other ingredients using a regular blender instead of an immersion blender and transfer it into a leakproof plastic pitcher.
+Be sure to shake the pitcher before pouring a glass.

 - You can make hot chocolate with the same ingredients.
-Simply heat milk on low and add the cocoa powder and sugar.
+Heat milk on low and add the cocoa powder and sugar.
 Stir until well blended and to the desired temperature.
 Serve immediately.
 Top it with marshmallows or whipped cream.
-Marshmallows are easy to make at home, and therefore easy as an additional project.